Enterprise search solution as part of a knowledge management strategy

 To these technical-practical ideas, we can also add some behaviours that can positively influence the company culture and the resistance that can be encountered from a more theoretical point of view.

 Develop programs to "capture" knowledge: both in onboarding - when hiring new resources - and in offboarding - when an employee leaves.
-This helps to prevent time wasting when, for example, you search for information and are not found, but also to avoid losing valuable information related to the personal experience of employees;
+This helps to prevent time wasting when, for example, searched information is not found, but also to avoid losing valuable information related to the personal experience of employees;

 Create a repository with centralized access where you can gather all the knowledge base and spread the policy of documenting best practices among employees and managers.
 When, in fact, the knowledge is fragmented and enclosed in silos, it is difficult to access the information and you must turn to colleagues to find what you need, slowing down, therefore, the work of all;